ds-review-hub/ds-review-hub.github.io/READMEfuel.md

 # Welcome to the Data Science Review Hub

 This site contains created and curated resources and review notebooks to support you on your journey through Codeup's Data Science program and beyond.
-This site will grow with you throughout the course, so bookmark it and keep it handy for support!

 I highly suggest making your own Github Page as a portfolio that shows off your own work throughout the program.
 It would be a great link to share on your LinkedIn and drop on your resume for potential employers to check out!